|

 Coronary Heart Disease - Science Daily, 11/9/06 -

-long-term effects of low-carbohydrate diets, researchers from the Harvard
+of low-carbohydrate diets, researchers from the Harvard School of Public

-School of Public Health (HSPH) found no evidence of an association between
+Health (HSPH) found no evidence of an association between low-carb diets and

-low-carb diets and an increased risk of CHD in women.
-Their findings did
+an increased risk of CHD in women.
+Their findings did suggest, however, an

-drank fizzy or syrup-based drinks twice a day or more ran a 90 percent
+syrup-based drinks twice a day or more ran a 90 percent higher risk of

-higher risk of getting cancer of the pancreas than those who never drank
+getting cancer of the pancreas than those who never drank them"

-over two decades found that those who got lots of their carbohydrates from
+found that those who got lots of their carbohydrates from refined sugars and

-their protein and fat from vegetables rather than animal sources cut their
+fat from vegetables rather than animal sources cut their heart disease risk

 -

-performed on 2,000-meter rowing time trials over eight weeks ...
-The women who
+2,000-meter rowing time trials over eight weeks ...
+The women who took the

-took the dextrose drink showed a median improvement of 15.2 seconds over eight
+dextrose drink showed a median improvement of 15.2 seconds over eight weeks,

-weeks, compared to a median improvement of 5.2 seconds among the women who took
+compared to a median improvement of 5.2 seconds among the women who took the

 -